-This simplified prospectus contains selected important information to help you make an informed decision about investing in the Fund listed on the cover (the "Fund").
+This simplified prospectus contains selected important information to help you make an informed decision about investing in the funds listed on the cover (individually, each is a "Fund" and, collectively, they are referred to as the "Funds").

-It is important that you select the appropriate series in which to invest, in order to properly address your personal circumstances and investment needs.
+It is important that you select the appropriate Funds and/or series in which to invest, in order to properly address your personal circumstances and investment needs.

-This simplified prospectus will help you understand your rights as an investor in the Fund.
+This simplified prospectus will help you understand your rights as an investor in the Funds.

 To make this document easier to read and understand, we have used personal pronouns throughout much of the text.
-References to "Mackenzie Investments", "Mackenzie", "our", "we" or "us" generally refer to Mackenzie Financial Corporation in its capacity as trustee and manager of the Fund.
-References to "you" are directed to the reader as a potential or actual investor in the Fund.
+References to "Mackenzie Investments", "Mackenzie", "our", "we" or "us" generally refer to Mackenzie Financial Corporation in its capacity as trustee and/or manager of the Funds.
+References to "you" are directed to the reader as a potential or actual investor in the Funds.

 In this document we refer to "financial advisors" and "dealers".
-The financial advisor is the individual with whom you consult for investment advice and the dealer is the company or partnership that employs your financial advisor and may include, at our discretion, a company or partnership that has received an exemption from the dealer registration requirements from the Canadian securities regulators.
+The financial advisor is the individual with whom you consult for investment advice and the dealer is the company or partnership that employs your financial advisor, and may include, at our discretion, a company or partnership that has received an exemption from the dealer registration requirements from the Canadian securities regulators.

-In this document, all of the mutual funds that we manage, including the Fund, are referred to, collectively, as the "Mackenzie Funds" or, each individually, as a "Mackenzie Fund".
-The other Mackenzie Funds are not offered under this simplified prospectus.
-The Fund is a mutual fund which is subject to National Instrument 81-102 Investment Funds ("NI-81-102").
+In this document, all of the mutual funds that we manage, including the Funds, are referred to, collectively, as the "Mackenzie Funds" or, each individually, as a "Mackenzie Fund".
+Not all Mackenzie Funds are offered under this simplified prospectus.
+All Funds are mutual funds which are subject to National Instrument 81-102 Investment Funds ("NI-81-102").

-This simplified prospectus contains information about the Fund, including the series that comprise the Fund, and the risks of investing in mutual funds generally.
+This simplified prospectus contains information about each Fund, including the series that comprise each Fund, and the risks of investing in mutual funds generally.